 - Meghalaya & Modified Automobiles: An Age-Old Love Affair

-Computer technology has already taken a firm hold of the automobile and the modern driver is less and less responsible for the actions of their vehicle, soon crash victims will try to sue the electronics companies for accidents they caused because their computer system failed to brake the car even though they were fast asleep at the wheel on a three lane highway.
-Until you have automation of every single vehicle on every single road computer driven cars are just not feasible, in my mind, there are just far too many on-the-road variables, with all the logic in the world you cannot beat a brain.
-Now computer-assisted driving is already available in certain Mercedes models which brake for you if your not looking where you’re going and you’re too close to the car in front, but there is still a driver in control of the car, or is there.
-What if for some reason you wanted to get closer to the car in front, you needed to get closer to the car, if you didn’t get closer to the car something terrible would happen to civilization.
+Computer technology has already taken a firm hold of the automobile, and the modern driver is less and less responsible for the actions of their vehicle; soon, crash victims will try to sue the electronics companies for accidents they caused because their computer system failed to brake the car even though they were fast asleep at the wheel on a three-lane highway.
+Until you have automation of every vehicle on every road, computer-driven cars are just not feasible; in my mind, there are just far too many on-the-road variables; with all the logic in the world, you cannot beat a brain.
+NComputer-assisted driving is already available in specific Mercedes models that brake if you are yyou’renot looking where you’re going and you’re too close to the car in front.
+However, there is still a driver in control of the vehicle.
+If you wanted to get more relative to the car in front, for some reason, you needed to get closer to the vehicle.
+If you didn’t get closer to the car, something terrible would happen to civilization.
 Where do you draw the line with vehicle automation?

-In advanced cities of the future CCTV will be so prevalent that visible crimes such as car theft are all but wiped out, but that still won’t stop the determined thief.
-GPS (Global Positioning System) units fitted as standard to all new automobiles will be able to track any vehicle at anytime anywhere, this technology is already common but more widespread use is inevitable.
-In the UK the government is already talking about fitting GPS to charge motorists depending on what road they travel on and at what times to cut spiraling congestion.
-This technology coupled with an improved mobile phone and Bluetooth network can be used to track and recover stolen vehicles.
-When the vehicle is found to be stolen a call can be made which shuts down the engine of the car.
-At the same time, a call is sent out which alerts the available nearby police, by using the GPS installed in both the stolen car and the police car officers can track the car even if they cannot see it.
-The police will also have much more insight into a vehicle’s record when out on patrol, using Bluetooth technology a police car can tail a vehicle and receive information on the owner, the current driver and their driving history, and even find out recent top speed and acceleration figures.
-Of course, who wants that, you think you’ve just had a fun little blast on your favorite bit of road you get pulled over five miles later and the officer gives you a speeding ticket for something he didn’t see.
-But if this technology is mandatory then what choice do you have.
+Simultaneously, a call is sent out, which alerts the available nearby police; by using the GPS installed in both the stolen car and the police car, officers can track the vehicle even if they cannot see it.
+The police will also have more insight into a vehicle’s record when out on patrol.
+Using Bluetooth technology, a police car can tailor a vehicle and receive information on its owner, current driver, driving history, and even recent top speed and acceleration figures.
+Of course, who wants that?
+You think you’ve just had a fun little blast on your favorite bit of road, you get pulled over five miles later, and the officer gives you a speeding ticket for something he didn’t see.
+But if this technology is , then what choice do you have?

-Access to future automobiles may be very different to the keys of today, push button code entry and keycard systems where the key doesn’t even leave you pocket, already available, will become common place.
-You hear the term keyless entry but it still uses a remote control attached to a key which is then used to start the car.
-Biometrics which are available on some computer systems and use fingerprinting as a password could be an effective alternative to the key, you could even program it for members of your family deciding between access only for the children or access and drive functions for those with licenses.
-However, I believe it will be some time before this is the only means of vehicle entry or start up, what if you are lending your car to a friend and you cannot be present to allow start up.
+Access to future automobiles may differ from today’s keys, push button code entry, and keycard systems where the key doesn’t leave your pocket, already available, will become commonplace.
+You hear the term keyless entry, but it still uses a remote control attached to a key, which is then used to start the car.
+Biometrics, available on some computer systems and using fingerprinting as a password, could be an effective alternative to the key; you could even program it for your family members, deciding between access only for the children or access and drive functions for those with licenses.
+However, I believe it will be some time before this is the only means of vehicle entrystartuprtup; what if you are lending your car to a friend and cannot be present to startup-up?

-Passenger safety is already a priority for modern day car manufacturers and this will only increase in importance into the future.
-The widespread use of airbags will increase, the side impact protection airbags featured in some models have proved to be extremely effective in saving lives, more research and better positioning will continue to improve their performance and reliability.
-Airbags at the moment can only be deployed once so in a multiple collision crashes their effectiveness is voided after the first impact, future airbag systems, however, may take this into consideration and incorporate multiple single use airbags in one position or reusable airbags which can be inflated several times.
-Some manufacturers use a dynamic headrest in some high-spec models, these move forward during a collision to stop the head snapping back quite so far and reducing the chance of spinal injury (whiplash.
+Passenger safety is already a priority for modern-day car manufacturers, which will only increase in importance.
+The widespread use of airbags will increase.
+Some models’ side impact protection airbags have proved extremely useful in saving lives.
+More research and better positioning will continue to improve their performance and reliability.
+Airbags at the moment can only be deployed once, so in multiple collision crashes, their effectiveness is voided after the first impact; future airbag systems, however, may consider this and incorporate multiple single-use airbags in one position or reusable airbags that can be inflated several times.
+Some manufacturers use a dynamic headrest in some high-spec models; these move forward during a collision to stop the head from snapping back quite so far, reducinghe chance of spinal injury (whiplash.

 Sensors will be increasingly responsible for predicting and safeguarding against avoidable accidents.
-Sensors will monitor the road surface scanning for black ice and hazardous conditions, this information will then be displayed on the driver and the vehicle may take appropriate steps to improve traction thus reducing the chance of an accident.
-The information gathered may also be relayed to a central road monitoring network which can inform other motorists of changing weather conditions, in effect every vehicle would become a roving weather station.
+Sensors will monitor the road surface, scanning for black ice and hazardous conditions.
+This information will then be displayed on the driver.
+The vehicle may take appropriate steps to improve traction, thus reducing the chance of an accident.
+The information gathered may also be relayed to a central road monitoring network, informing other motorists of changing weather conditions.
+In effect, every vehicle would become a roving weather station.

-New materials are constantly brought into the automotive field, in 2005 Chrysler Daimler began using biological composite materials made from coconut, sisal, jute and other plants.
-This biological material is used mostly on the interior of the car and finds its way into seat cushions, seat backs, underfloor body panels and interior door panels.
-One of the benefits of using these biological compounds is that they can be recycled and reused and the manufacturing process involved is far more environmentally friendly than that of conventional synthetic compounds.
 Ceramics first used in braking by Porsche are becoming increasingly popular, although still very expensive limiting them to exclusive vehicles.
-The benefits of using ceramics are their high tolerance to intense heat making them suitable for high-performance vehicles, and where the heavy use of the brakes is needed regularly.
-Their ability to perform under these extremes help reduce the brake fade associated with excessive use and high temperatures.
-Materials first such as carbon fibre and carbon kevlar first used on race cars and famed for their high strength and lightweight properties have now filtered down to the production car level, mainly in high-end vehicles but in due time these composites will begin to appear in the average car, cutting weight and increasing fuel economy whilst maintaining structural rigidity.
+The benefits of using ceramics are their high tolerance to intense heat, making them suitable for high-performance cars, and where the heavy use of the brakes is needed regularly.
+Their ability to perform under these extremes helps reduce the brake fade associated with excessive use and high temperatures.
+Materials first, such as carbon fiber and carbon kevlar, first used on race cars and famed for their high strength and lightweight properties, have now filtered down to the production car level, mainly in high-end vehicles.
+Still, in due time, these composites will begin to appear in the average car, cutting weight and increasing fuel economy while maintaining structural rigidity.

-The interior of vehicles will also change, become more user-friendly and personalized.
+The interior of vehicles will also change and become more user-friendly and personalized.
 Ergonomically positioned controls and lumbar support seats with adjustable everything will come as standard to increase driver and passenger comfort and reduce chronic pain and discomfort.
-Customizable and personalized interior space will also become desirable features on the future automobile.
-Just as you swap mobile phone covers an entire dash could be swapped to match your mood, if you’re a little bigger than average why not fit an XXL seat in two easy steps, the possibilities will be endless in order to cater for an increasingly demanding consumer.
+Customizable and personalized interior space will also become desirable for the future automobile.
+Just as you swap mobile phone covers, an entire dash could be changed to match your mood; if you’re a little bigger than average, why not fit an XXL seat in two easy steps?
+The possibilities will be endless to cater to an increasingly demanding consumer.

 Alternative power sources for vehicles are becoming ever more popular.
-Government incentives will eventually force all but the super rich into environmentally friendly cars, no problem, by then fuel cell cars will be just as rapid as their fossil fuel counterparts but with none of the mess or stench.
-However it may take some convincing to get a ‘petrol head’ to put down his pistol and pick up a proton exchange membrane cathode, its just not the same is it.
-Eventually, common conventional fuel cars will become classics and extremely sought after by collectors, but not for a long long time.
+Government incentives will eventually force all but the super-rich into environmentally friendly cars, no problem.
+Then, fuel cell cars will be just as rapid as their fossil fuel counterparts but with none of the mess or stench.
+However, it may take some convincing to get a ‘petrol head’ to put down his pistol and pick up a proton exchange membrane cathode; it’s just not the same.
+Eventually, ordinary conventional fuel cars will become classics and extremely sought after by collectors, but not for a long time.